meteor-intelligence-team/react-form-manager/README.md

 |lang|`string`| NO | The lang used for default error messages.
 |material|`boolean`| YES | If true, the form will be display with material-ui instead semantic.

+You can submit the form with ref: call ref.submit();

 ## Attributes Props

 |       |Format|Required|What it does ?|